Jafea7/RecFilter3/README-CUDA.md

 ---
-Information regarding getting RecFilter v3, (and v2), to use an nVidia GPU.
+Information regarding getting RecFilter v3, (and v2), to use an NVIDIA GPU.
 ---

 **Credits to @Datahell for working all this out.**